Daniel-O-dev/Dice-generator/README.md

-#Dice Generator
+# Dice Generator

-This aim of this roject was to build a website that produce random pair of dice.
-With this project in particular I really wanted to make the extra effort in making an apealing website.
+This aim of this roject was to build a website that produces random pair of dice.
+With this project in particular, I really wanted to make the extra effort in making an aesthetically pleasing website.

 Live Demo: [Roll dice](https://dice-generator.netlify.app)